Growing fruit trees in pots or patio containers has a number of benefits:

 Soil requirements for pot-grown fruit trees

-After the tree has reached its final size it is also worth replenishing a proportion of the soil every 3-5 years.
-Some authorities suggest root-pruning at this time as well, in other words pruning the roots back by about a quarter, which will encourage the tree to continue growing whilst preventing it getting too big.
+After the tree has reached its final size it is also worth replenishing a proportion of the planting medium every 3-5 years.
+This is also a good opportunity to carry out some root-pruning, in other words pruning the roots back by about a quarter, which will encourage the tree to continue growing whilst preventing it getting too big.